jdmonin/JSettlers2/doc/Readme.developer.md

      - This sample client connects like a bot but can't participate in games at this point.

-### SOCServer Web Server for HTML5: Protobuf as JSON over websockets

-To run JSettlersServer under Jetty or Tomcat to use protobuf as JSON over websockets, you will need to build `socweb.war` and `socserver.war` and copy related runtime JARs.

-#### Details for Jetty 9.2:

-- Run `gradle war` to build socserver.war, which includes JSettlersServer.jar but not its runtime-dependency JARs, and socweb.war the HTML5 client.
-- Copy `build/libs/socserver.war` and `socweb.war` to $JETTY_HOME/webapps/
-- Copy the runtime JARs to $JETTY_HOME/lib/ext/
-  gson-2.8.6.jar, guava-30.1.1-android.jar, protobuf-java-3.17.3.jar, protobuf-java-util-3.17.3.jar
-- To run with those libs, start jetty with a command like: `java -jar $JETTY_HOME/start.jar --module=ext`
-- The server listens on endpoint path `/socserver/apisock` for JSON over websockets, port `4000` for Protobuf, and port `8880` for the classic SOCMessage protocol
-- At startup the server prints its random robot cookie to the Jetty log, for bot development and testing
-- Example Message.FromServer as JSON:

-       { "vers": { "versNum": 3000, "versStr": "3.0.00", "versBuild": "JX20171123", "srvFeats": ";ch;" } }

 ### Protobuf Interop with Other Languages

 For interop with other languages, see the **python** sample protobuf client `DummyProtoClient`.

-- The gradle build creates protobuf python classes under `/generated/src/proto/main/python` alongside the java ones; those should work with python 2 or 3.
+- The gradle build creates protobuf python classes under `/generated/src/proto/main/python` alongside the java ones; those work with python 3.
 - Like the java `DummyProtoClient`, this sample python client connects like a bot but can't join games.
   It includes functions to implement `Message.writeDelimitedTo` and `Message.parseDelimitedFrom` since those are included only with protobuf's java runtime, not other languages.
-- The sample client is written in Python 3.
-- To install the protobuf python runtime (requires v3.17.3 or newer), run:
+- To install the protobuf python runtime (requires protobuf 3.17.3 or newer), run:
   `pip3 install protobuf`
   or to upgrade from an earlier runtime version:
   `pip3 install --upgrade protobuf==3.17.3`